 WRECK OF LOCOMOTIVE NO. 2040.
 This John Johnson photograph is his second earliest known image (the earliest verified date image was the collapse of a post office on May 13, 1910).
 On November 14th 1910 at 8:30 a.m. a ballast train collided with a switch engine at the corner of 25th and E Street, not far from John Johnson's home at 1310 A Street.
 Newspaper accounts describe people rushing to the scene with their cameras and "kodaks".
 John Johnson was one of them.
 The derailed and toppled locomotive bears the name plaque 2040 on the front of the engine.
 One of the derailed cars in the background is painted with the initials CRI&P of the Chicago, Rock Island and Pacific Railroad.
 A rail-mounted crane is in the process of lifting the tender away from its wrecked locomotive.
 Rock Island Railroad built its line through Lincoln in 1892, the last of several railroads to add service to Lincoln.
 Abandoned in the 1970s, the Rock Island right-of-way is now one of several bicycle trails through the city.

-Photographs taken on black and white glass negatives by African American photographer(s) John Johnson and Earl McWilliams from 1910 to 1925 in Lincoln, Nebraska.
-Douglas Keister has 280 5x7 glass negatives taken by these photographers.
+Photographs taken on black and white glass negatives by African American photographer John Johnson from 1910 to 1925 in Lincoln, Nebraska.
+Douglas Keister has 280 5x7 glass negatives taken by Johnson.
 Larger scans available on request.